python/cpython/Doc/library/functions.rst

    3])`` returns ``(1, 2, 3)``.
 If no argument is given, returns a new empty tuple, ``()``.

    :class:`tuple` is an immutable sequence type, as documented in :ref:`typesseq`.
-For other containers see the built in :class:`dict`, :class:`list`, and :class:`set` classes, and the :mod:`collections` module.

 .. function:: type(object)